Burmese

 - Parental Engagement

-- Parents are actively involved in their children's education, often prioritizing it despite economic hardships, and encouraging academic success.
+- Parents are actively involved in their children's education, often prioritizing academic success and moral development.
+They may also engage in school activities and decision-making.

 - Family And Social Structure

-- Family is the cornerstone of Burmese society, with extended families living together and strong kinship ties.
-Social structure is hierarchical, with respect for elders.
+- Family is the cornerstone of Burmese society, with extended families often living together.
+Social structure is hierarchical, with respect for elders and authority figures.

 - Discipline And Behavior